This the multi-page printable view of this section. Click here to print.

 • Other shared references

 Determine how master data will be managed across the group.
-Will one company act as the central master data company for the entire group, or will each company manage its own master data?
-If choosing a centralized approach, designate one company to provide the master data to the others.
+Decide whether one company will act as the central master data provider for the entire group or if each company will manage its own master data.
+In the case of a centralized approach, designate one company to provide the master data to the others.

 Key Considerations:

-• Tables to transfer - Identify which master data tables need sharing.
+• Tables to Transfer: Identify which master data tables need to be shared.

-• Field-level restrictions or filters - Ensure that any needed restrictions, filters, or field-level mappings are identified and implemented.
+• Field-Level Restrictions or Filters: Ensure any necessary restrictions, filters, or field-level mappings are identified and implemented.

-• Code Harmonization - Do you have consistent coding schemes across the companies for master data?
-If not, align and update the codes to ensure consistency across the group.
+• Code Harmonization: Check if consistent coding schemes are used across the companies for master data.
+If not, align and update the codes to ensure consistency throughout the group.

 If Pryme Intercompany for Projects is installed, exclude projects and resources from the master data, as these are managed by the app.

-Make sure that related tables that are needed when importing data are included in the master data setup.
-This prevents data errors due to missing or incorrect data, saving time in the long run.
+Ensure that related tables required for importing data are included in the master data setup.
+This will prevent data errors due to missing or incorrect data and save time during setup.

-The Pryme Intercompany project app comes with two predefined templates to transfer time entries and project ledger entries.
-You can choose to use these templates individually or in combination.
+The Pryme Intercompany Project App includes two predefined templates for transferring time entries and project ledger entries.
+These templates can be used individually or together.

 Functionality:

-• The project manager in the selling company can preview the entries, and can approve and comment the entries in an approval flow that is for informational purposes only.
+• The project manager in the selling company can preview the entries, approve them, and add comments in an approval flow for informational purposes only.

-• After posting, project ledger entries are created in both companies (performing and selling).
+• After posting, project ledger entries are created in both the performing and selling companies.

 Limitations:

 • Only time entries will be transferred.
-If you move entries between projects using Move entries or a Project journal, these will not be transferred through intercompany automation as they don’t create time entries; only project ledger entries.
+Entries moved between projects using Move Entries or a Project Journal will not be transferred through intercompany automation, as they do not create time entries; only project ledger entries are created.

 Functionality: